twbs/bootstrap/docs/getting-started/options.md

 ### Using the variables

-The Bootstrap color palette is built with variables, a Sass map, and a function.
-Generic variables are included for a standard set of colors (e.g., `$blue`).
-A subset of those variables are then referenced into the `$theme-colors` Sass map, allowing for easy generation of themed component modifier classes with the `theme-color` function.
+The Bootstrap color palette is built with variables, a Sass map, and some functions.
+Generic variables are included for a standard set of colors (e.g., `$red` or `$blue`).
+A subset of those variables are then referenced into the `$theme-colors` Sass map, allowing for easy generation of themed component modifier classes with the `theme-color` or `theme-color-level` functions.

 Modify the source color variables and reassign values to the theme colors in `$theme-colors` as you like.